YukiyamaShizuka/SPONSOR/Signal_X86_Hardware_Sponsorship_Arrival_Deadline_2025-07-01.md

 Baojing Garden, Lujiang County, Hefei City, Anhui Province, China
 **Phone:** 136‑9652‑5769 *(for courier use only; all other inquiries via email: shizuka@treeos.art)*
 **Preferred Courier:** JD Express only
+**If the sponsored equipment has been shipped, please notify us with the tracking number via email.**

 ---